ipgdbali/snippet/README.md

 Intro
 =====
-Some unique code, code I love, codes to be learnt and anything code that's **worth sharing**.
+Some unique code, code I love, codes to be learnt and anything about code/script that's **worth sharing**.